 Analog CCTV cameras have recently lost their position on the modern market, but are still winning by democratic prices.
-However, they require more cables (from 2 to 3), additional connectors and connectors for connection.
+However, they require more cables (from 2 to 3), additional connectors, and connectors for connection.
 Analog cameras are scarce in functionality, which is not true for the digital class.

 IP camcorders offer much more features.
 Modern IP cameras have extensive functionality: speakers, microphones, built-in analytics, various detectors, support for cloud technology.
-Installation is also easier; for video signal and power is enough one cable thanks to PoE technology.
+Installation is also easier; for the video signal and power is enough one cable thanks to PoE technology.